 The LMA network data delivery will take place over an established LDM feed to NSSL every 2 minutes, with an average latency of 1 minute.
-LMA source to flash sorting will be carried out at the HWT.

 4.4 CIRA

 The CIRA and the National Environmental Satellite, Data, and Information Service (NESDIS) Center for Satellite Applications and Research (STAR) Regional and Mesoscale Meteorology Branch (RAMMB), located at Colorado State University in Ft.
 Collins, CO will be providing two products for demonstration within this year's Spring Experiment.